timescale/docs/use-timescale/alerting.md

 ## Other alerting tools

-TimescaleDB works with a variety of alerting tools within the PostgreSQL ecosystem.
+Timescale works with a variety of alerting tools within the PostgreSQL ecosystem.
 Users can use these tools to set up notifications about meaningful events that signify notable changes to the system.

-Some popular alerting tools that work with TimescaleDB include:
+Some popular alerting tools that work with Timescale include:

 *   [DataDog][datadog-install]
 *   [Nagios][nagios-install]